 - Nasal strips.
 If you think (or know) that you might snore, a nasal strip is a neighborly touch.

-- Ear buds and an MP3 player loaded up with soothing music or white noise.
+- Ear buds and an MP4 player or smart phone loaded up with soothing music or white noise.

-If you are traveling on a modern motorcoach, you should expect a clean, well-equipped restroom.
-But it’s still a good idea to come prepared.
-You never know when you might encounter a less-than-ideal rest area.
-And, of course, you’ll need a few personal items of your own.
-Here are some ideas from experienced travelers:
+If you are traveling on a modern motorcoach, you can expect a clean, well-equipped restroom.
+But it’s still a good idea to come prepared; you never know when you might encounter a less-than-ideal rest area.
+And, of course, you’ll need a few personal items of your own such as:

 - An extra pair of socks.
-(This is one of those suggestions that may seem weird at first, but seems like a stroke of genius later.)
+(This is one of those suggestions that may seem weird at first but becomes a stroke of genius later.)

 - Foot powder or spray.
 This falls under the category of bus etiquette, which is covered in a separate blog, but if you know your feet are smelly, do your fellow passengers a favor and take preventive action.